-For project work, ten percent of the possible points will be deducted from the score, with half points rounded up, for each day that the assignment is late.
-Example: if the metadata record component of the project, worth 15 points, is one day late, the maximum number of points for the late assignment is 13.
-If the assignment were 2 days late, the penalty would be 4 points.
+For project work, ten percent of the possible points will be deducted from the score for each day that the assignment is late.
+Example: if the metadata record component of the project, worth 50 points, is one day late, the maximum number of points for the late assignment is 45.
+If the assignment were 2 days late, the penalty would be 10 points.
 An assignment is one day late when the time it is due is passed, and it continues to be one day late until 24 hours later (that is, if an assignment is due at 9 a.m., it is late at 9:01 a.m., and it is one day late until 9 a.m. the next day).